Ho Baron: Selected works

 Baron's surrealistic bronze, "The Free Thinker," is on permanent display at Baltimore's American Visionary Art Museum.
-Baron also has pieces in the permanent collections of the Albuquerque Museum of Art and History, the El Paso Museum of Art, the El Paso Museum of Archaeology, the Las Cruces Museum of Art, the Roswell Museum and Art Center, Silver City, New Mexico and permanent public art sculptures at the El Paso Public Library, Georgetown, Texas, and Round Rock, Texas.
+Baron also has pieces in the permanent collections of the Albuquerque Museum of Art and History, the Carlsbad Museum, the El Paso Museum of Art, the El Paso Museum of Archaeology, the Ellen Noël Art Museum of the Permian Basin, Keystone Heritage Park and Botanical Gardens, the Las Cruces Museum of Art, the Museum of the Southwest, the Roswell Museum and Art Center, Silver City, New Mexico and permanent public art sculptures at the El Paso Public Library, Georgetown, Texas, and Round Rock, Texas.